Skip to main content

 Choosing the Right Type

 • Visual importance - Need to show colors/patterns?
 Use swatches.
+Need image previews?
+Use image gallery or image dropdown.

 • Free-form input - Customer provides text?
 Use text input types.